What are the signs & symptoms that develop in affected dogs?

 How do vets diagnose this condition?

-On routine blood work (CBC), your vet will note a low platelet number confirming the diagnosis.
+On routine blood work (CBC), your vet may note a low platelet number confirming the diagnosis.

 How is this condition treated?

 No treatment is required for this condition.

 What actions should I take if my dog is affected?